The Power Of Positive Thinking

 The same is true for anger, jealousy, sadness, loneliness, annoyance, guilt, frustration, and other negative emotions.

 Negative thoughts prevent us from progressing, and having a negative outlook prevents us from being happy.
-It affects both your physical health and mental well-being.
+It affects both your mental and physical health and well-being.

 Pessimistic attitudes attract more negativity to you.
 Complaining, being cynical, not trusting, and blaming make it more likely that disappointing things will continue to come to you.